-In connection with the implementation of the single security initiative, Freddie Mac expects that it will cease issuing new Gold PCs after May 31, 2019.
+In connection with the implementation of the single security initiative, Freddie Mac ceased issuing new Gold PCs after May 31, 2019.
+Any references in this Offering Circular to Gold PCs and the Mortgages that back such Gold PCs relate to Gold PCs issued by us on or before May 31, 2019 and the Mortgages that back those Gold PCs.